h4lfheart/FortnitePorting/README.md

 ## Building FortnitePorting

-To be able to build FortnitePorting from source, first clone the repository and all of its submodules.
+To build FortnitePorting from source, first clone the repository and all of its submodules.

 ```
 git clone -b avalonia-2.0 https://github.com/halfuwu/FortnitePorting --recursive